Why You Need a Homeschool Binder (And How to Set One Up in 5 Easy Steps) by PlanIt Homeschool

 Here are some of the biggest benefits to having a homeschool binder:

-• A Keepsake of Learning: The binder can also double as a record-keeper to track progress, collect memories, and look back on your child’s educational milestones.
+• A Keepsake of Learning: It can also double as a record-keeper to track progress and collect some special homeschool memories.
+You could store pictures, drawings, crafts, and more here, too!

 Related: 7 Easy Steps to Create a Homeschool Portfolio

-Who doesn’t want to feel in control and reduce stress?
+What homeschool mom doesn’t want to feel in control and reduce stress?

 5 Easy Steps to Set Up Your Homeschool Binder